aragon/protocol/docs/4-entry-points/4-guardians-registry.md

     - **Guardian:** Address of the guardian deactivating the tokens for
     - **Amount:** Amount of guardian tokens to be deactivated for the next term
     - **Authorization:** Optional authorization granted by the guardian in case of a third party sender
-- **Authentication:** The guardian or an external account allowed by signature.
+- **Authentication:** The guardian or a whitelisted relayer.
 Only for guardians with some activated balance.
 - **Pre-flight checks:**
-    - Validate signature if given
     - Ensure that the Protocol term is up-to-date.
 Otherwise, perform a heartbeat before continuing the execution.
     - Ensure that the unlocked active balance of the guardians is enough for the requested amount
     - Ensure that the remaining active balance is either zero or greater than the minimum active balance for the Protocol
 - **State transitions:**
-    - Update next nonce of the guardian if a signature was given
     - Update current Protocol term if needed
     - Process previous deactivation requests if there is any, increase the guardian's available balance
     - Create a new deactivation request object for the next term